Shelob9/blockswp-share-block/README.md

 * components/ShareView.js is a React component used to render share buttons in front-end and in block preview.
 * components/SocialComponents.js has one React component per network.
 * components/Checkbox.js is a checkbox component.
+* components/NetworkSettings.js is a React component for most of the settings
 * front-end.js is used to mount the front-end React app.
 * editor.css is used for editor and front-end CSS
 * style.css is used for front-end CSS